Bentleigh East - South

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, service frequency averages 522 trips per day, translating to roughly 44 weekly trips per individual stop.
+Service frequency averages 522 trips per day across all routes, equating to approximately 44 weekly trips per individual stop.

 Frequently Asked Questions - Transport